The London Gazette

 The London Gazette, known generally as The Gazette, is one of the official journals of record or government gazettes of the Government of the United Kingdom, and the most important among such official journals in the United Kingdom, in which certain statutory notices are required to be published.

 Other official newspapers of the UK government are The Edinburgh Gazette and The Belfast Gazette, which, apart from reproducing certain materials of nationwide interest published in The London Gazette, also contain publications specific to Scotland and Northern Ireland, respectively.
 In turn, The London Gazette carries not only notices of UK-wide interest, but also those relating specifically to entities or people in England and Wales.
 However, certain notices that are only of specific interest to Scotland or Northern Ireland are also required to be published in The London Gazette.

 The London, Edinburgh and Belfast Gazettes are published by The Stationery Office (TSO) on behalf of His Majesty's Stationery Office.
 They are subject to Crown copyright.

 The London Gazette claims to be the oldest surviving English newspaper and the oldest continuously published newspaper in the UK, having been first published on 7 November 1665 as The Oxford Gazette.
-The claim to being oldest is also made by the Stamford Mercury (1712) and Berrow's Worcester Journal (1690).
+(Note: The claim to being oldest is also made by the Stamford Mercury (1712) and Berrow's Worcester Journal (1690).)

 Current publication

-The London Gazette is published each weekday, except for bank holidays.
+The Gazette is now published each weekday, except for bank holidays, by The Stationery Office.
 Notices for the following, among others, are published: